-As a politics instructor, I want to inspire my students to investigate the political forces that drive current and historical events.
-Indeed, understanding the causes of political phenomena, especially the big questions regarding democracy, capitalism, and environmental sustainability, is why I am drawn to our discipline.
+I have four years of undergraduate teaching experience.
+As a politics instructor, I want to inspire my students to investigate the political forces that drive current and historical policy decisions.
+Understanding the causes of political phenomena, especially the big questions regarding democracy, capitalism, and environmental sustainability, is why I am drawn to our discipline.
 I wish to pass on this passion to my students.

-I am eager to teach classes in the following areas:
+I am eager to teach undergraduate and graduate courses in the following areas:

 - Comparative capitalism and the environment